 Whiles in some African countries, democratic transitions are expected every now and then; in other places it has more to do with maintaining the status quo with some leaders who have ruled for over three decades motivated enough to carry on.

-In this year, the Republic of Congo and Uganda swore-in long serving leaders Denis Sassou Nguesso and Yoweri Museveni for fresh terms after polls that were contested by a section of the opposition.
+In 2016, the Republic of Congo and Uganda swore-in long serving leaders Denis Sassou Nguesso and Yoweri Museveni for fresh terms after polls that were contested by a section of the opposition.

-Equatorial Guineans also went to the polls and confirmed the mandate of Africa’s longest serving president – Monsieur Teodoro Obiang Nguema Mbasogo.
-Chad’s Idris Deby Itno also got a mandate extension this year after 25 years in charge.
+Equatorial Guineans also went to the polls and confirmed the mandate of Africa’s longest serving president – Teodoro Obiang Nguema Mbasogo.
+Chad’s Idris Deby Itno also got a mandate extension in 2016 after 25 years in charge.

 Africa as at 2015 has about 6 leaders who have been in power for three decades or more, The six leaders as at 2015 had amassed a combined tenure of 201 years in power.
 This piece looks back at some of the longest serving presidents.